richardstartin/richardstartin.github.io/_posts/2018-08-04-obfuscated-compressibility.md

 </tbody></table>
 </div>

-Writing monotonically increasing numbers into a <code language="java">byte[]</code> prior to base 64 encoding tells another story.
+Writing monotonically increasing numbers into a `byte[]` prior to base 64 encoding tells another story.
 GZIP, as usual, takes a very long time to achieve a reasonable compression ratio, but the ratio depends on the encoding.
 LZ4 and Snappy are insensitive to base 64 encoding but they can't compress beyond the size of the original data.

 <div class="table-holder">
 <table class="table table-bordered table-hover table-condensed">